Masking and Ventilation during COVID-19

 Project Objectives

-To determine the best-available evidence about the negative health and social outcomes of masking in response to COVID-19 in non-health care community-based settings.
+To determine the best-available evidence about the unintended health and social consequences/outcomes (positive and negative) of masking in response to COVID-19 in non-health care community-based settings

 Research Approach